Fresno music teacher donates clothes to students in need

-It is Concert week at West Fresno Elementary and students are singing the holiday classics.
+FRESNO, Calif.
+(KFSN) --It is concert week at West Fresno Elementary and students are singing the holiday classics.

 "They're singing Rocking Around the Christmas Tree, and Jingle Bell Rock and Feliz Navidad," said music teacher Kaylene Clark.